maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

 =========

 The Leash GUI is part of the SAXSdog Network and the most user facing software.
-It is also the most complex one.
-There is however the possibility to extend it with functionality by touching only small well defined parts.
-One is the Schemas of the configuration files and the other is the  QItemDelegate class that controls how configuration data is shown and edited.
+Its design allows to extend it with functionality by touching only small well defined parts.
+One is the Schemas of the configuration files and the other is the  ``QItemDelegate``.
+The following sections give an overview of the important parts.

 Using the JSON Schema to Extend Leash
 -------------------------------------

-This SAXS package relies in many locations on structured configuration files or protocol data that has constantly be checked for validity.
+This software relies a lot on structured configuration files that have to constantly be checked for validity.
 This is done by defining the grammar in JSON Schema.
-This is a language in its self expressed in JSON to specify what values may occur where in the file.
-This does not only allow for automatically generating documentation as it is used in this document many times, but you can also use it to generate an GUI that can edit this structured data files.
+This is a language, in
+its self expressed in JSON, to specify what values may occur where in the file.
+This does not only allow for automatically generating documentation, as it is used in this document many times, but you can also use it to generate an GUI that can edit this structured data files.

-The tree view in the "Calib" tab is build by recursively, going to the schema and the data, and so, building the model that can be displayed in the QtreeViev widget of the QT tool kit.
+The tree view in the "Calib" tab of ``Leash`` is build by recursively, going to the schema and the data, building the model that can be displayed in the QtreeView widget.

 So, in order to add new parameters to the view, the only thing you must do is to add the description to the schema.
-If you use similar constructs as in the rest of the data it will work just so.
+If you use similar constructs as in the rest of the data, it will work just so.

 The leash uses the scheme in ``SAXS/schema.json`` to build the "Calib" tab and ``SAXS/DataConsolidationConf.json`` to build the Consolidate tab.

-Consider this excerpt of the ``schema.json``:
+Consider this excerpt of the ``SAXS/schema.json``:

 .. code:: json